melanchthon19/chardistance/README.md

   * French: Jean-François Ménard - Gallimard (2007)
   * Spanish: Alicia Dellepiane - Emecé Editores España, S.A.
 (1999)

-The corpus comprise 47 sentences, which accounts for ... on average on each language.
-The shortes sentence is ... and the largest is ...
+The corpus comprises 47 sentences, which accounts for ... on average on each language.
+The shortest sentence is ... and the largest is ...
 On average each sentence is ...

 # Levenshtein Distance
+Levenshtein Distance is a number that counts how (dis)similar two strings are.
+It does so by counting how many times you would need to *insert*, *replace*, or *delete* a character to get a match.
+For example, the distance between `hello` and `yellow` will be of 2: replace `h`by `y`
+insert `w` or delete `w`
 ## Character distance

 ## Phonemic distance